hackbinghamton/WebDevelopmentWorkshop/Intermediate.md

 # Intermediate
-To get started, check out some [this introduction to JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript/A_re-introduction_to_JavaScript) and then put what you've learned in practice by thinking about [what you can build with JavaScript](JavaScriptFeatures.md).
+To get started, check out [this introduction to JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript/A_re-introduction_to_JavaScript) and then put what you've learned in practice by thinking about [what you can build with JavaScript](JavaScriptFeatures.md).

 # Resources
 * [MDN Web Documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide)